Introduction

 Examples:

-- Keep an eye on soup.
+- Keep an eye on the soup.

 - She keeps an eye on traffic.